x0as/Sentient-Project/README.md

 Interact with Sentient through the command line.
 Type your cybersecurity or automation queries and receive intelligent responses.
 Type `exit` or `quit` to end the session.

-**Access Key:** Google API Token.
+**Access Key:** Google Gemini API Token.
-For full experience, email muhammadhuzaifakhalidaziz@gmail.com for a Premium Api key/Token.
+if needed email muhammadhuzaifakhalidaziz@gmail.com for a Premium Api key/Token.

 ---